destaMo/Scrum-Notes/content/qa/skills/fundamentals.md

 ### 📝 Katas

-- Clone a repository of one of your projects
+- Clone one of your repositories (could be a test or forked repo)
 - Create a new branch from another branch
 - Switch between branches
 - Pull the changes
-- Tell me how you would push the changes and create a pull request
+- Add file, create commit, push the changes and create a pull request
 - Stash the changes

 ## 📦 Tools and technologies / Chrome